What Is An SFTP Key?

 Note: Although these public and private keys have similarities with the public and private keys used in encryption, they are used for a different purpose.
 While the public and private keys used in encryption are used to preserve confidentiality, the public and private keys we'll be discussing here are used for authenticating a user.

-To implement public key authentication for your SFTP service, you would need to generate public key/private key pairs and assign them to your users.
+To implement public/private key authentication for your SFTP service, you would need to generate public key/private key pairs and assign them to your users.
 Each key pair should be associated with one user and one user alone.